joonleesky/tensorflow-tutorial/README.md

 Tensorflow-Tutorial
 ===============

-Implementations for basic deep neural network architectures with tensorflow
+Implementations for basic deep neural network architectures using tensorflow